nytlabs/streamtools/docs/docs.md

 }
 ```

-* **javascript** This block creates a Javascript VM and runs a bit of Javascript once per message.
+* **javascript**.
+This block creates a Javascript VM and runs a bit of Javascript once per message.
 In order to get data in and out of Javascript, the block creates a global variable specified by `MessageIn` that contains the incoming message.
 Once the script is finished executing, the block takes the value from the global variable specified by `MessageOut`.
     * Rules:
         * `MessageIn`: string (`input`)
         * `MessageOut`: string (`output`)